X220/X230 FHD mod kit (rev.6)

 - Samsung LTN125HL02-301 (since rev.6) : matte, IPS

 - AUO B125HAN02.0 : matte, IPS - avoid (sometimes doesn't work with the kit when other displays work fine)

 - BOE NV125FHM-N62 : matte, IPS - some users reported issues with this model (doesn't turn on until the laptop resumes from sleep)

-IMPORTANT: Ask the seller for the exact model that you need!
+IMPORTANT: Ask your seller for the exact model you need!

 - Q: Does this mod require soldering?